Lebanon viper

 The Lebanon viper (Montivipera bornmuelleri), also known as Bornmueller's viper, is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
 The species is native to Western Asia.
 There are no recognized subspecies.

 Etymology

 The specific name, bornmuelleri, is in honor of German botanist Joseph Friedrich Nicolaus Bornmüller.

 Description

 M. bornmuelleri grows to a maximum total length (including tail) of about 75 cm, but usually much less.
 Males tend to be larger than females in some populations.
 In specimens from Mount Lebanon, the maximum total lengths were 47.3 cm for females and 53.8 cm for males.
 The tail accounts for about 7–10% of the total length.

 Geographic range and habitat

-M. bornmuelleri is found in high mountain areas in Israel, Lebanon, and Syria.
+M. bornmuelleri is found in high mountain areas in northern Israel, Lebanon, and Syria.
 Its preferred natural habitats are cedar forest, shrubland, and alpine grassland.